Automotive industry by country: Russia

 Russia has inherited a main part of automotive industry of the Soviet Union with near 1.8 million annual production of all types of automobiles in RSFSR.

 Automotive production is a significant industry in post-Soviet Russia, directly employing around 600,000 people or 1% of the country's total work force.
 With output of more than 2 million, Russia was the world's 11th and European 2nd (after Germany) automotive largest producer in 2012, and accounts for about 7% of the worldwide production.
-Due to the global financial crisis in 2009 the industry produced 600 thousands vehicles only, down from 1.5 million in 2008 after post-Soviet restoration.
+Due to the 2008 financial crisis, in 2009, the industry produced 600,000 vehicles, down from 1.5 million in 2008 after post-Soviet restoration.

 The largest companies are light vehicle producers AvtoVAZ and GAZ, while KAMAZ is the leading heavy vehicle producer.
 11 foreign carmakers have production operations or are constructing plants in Russia.
 Russian government presented plans to make Russia as European second automotive producer.
 As of August 2012 Russia is the largest car market in Europe.